aws-samples/eks-configrules-with-cdk/README.md

 # Welcome to EKS Config rules with AWS CDK

-This project creates an EKS cluster using the AWS Cloud Development Kit (AWS CDK) and five AWS Config custom rules to detect EKS resources miconfigurations according to [Center for Internet Security (CIS) benchmark for Amazon Elastic Kubernetes Service (EKS)](https://aws.amazon.com/blogs/containers/introducing-cis-amazon-eks-benchmark/).
+This project creates an example EKS cluster using the AWS Cloud Development Kit (AWS CDK) and five AWS Config custom rules to detect EKS resources misconfigurations according to [Center for Internet Security (CIS) benchmark for Amazon Elastic Kubernetes Service (EKS)](https://aws.amazon.com/blogs/containers/introducing-cis-amazon-eks-benchmark/).
+The cluster is intended to be used as an example cluster, with intentionally misconfigured resources to validate a subset of misconfigured Kubernetes resources and the triggering of AWS Config rules by these rules.

 # Prerequisites